 Fixed-Cost Allocations The Netherlands offers a particularly useful model, where some care providers receive a set fee to manage a patient for 6-12 months.
 This approach allows providers to use innovative treatments when appropriate without getting caught up in separate payment streams for drugs, therapy, and facilities.
-Traditional payment models like diagnostic-(DRGs) related groups drug-only or reimbursement often discourage using treatments with high upfront costs, even if they might save money in the long run.
-A more flexible, outcomes-focused approach could support the adoption of psychedelic therapies.
+Traditional payment models like diagnosticgroups (DRGs) or drug-only related reimbursement often discourage treatments with high upfront costs, even if they might save money in the long run.
+A more flexible, outcomes-focused approach could better support the adoption of psychedelic therapies.

-Pay-for-Outcomes Arrangements More sophisticated payment models could link reimbursement directly to patient outcomes rather than just paying for services delivered.
+sophisticated payment models could link reimbursement directly to patient outcomes rather than just paying for services delivered.
 Some Dutch insurers offer providers bonus payments when treated patients do not require readmission within six months.
 This arrangement encourages innovation and nvestment in effective treatments, even with higher initial costs.
 Similar models could work for psychedelic therapies, with payments tied to achieving remission, maintaining health at specific time points, or reducing overall healthcare usage.